roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Manage pods.md

 ## Manually scale the number of pods for an application

-After an application is created, you can scale in or out the pods that are provisioned for the application.
+After an application is created, you can scale the number of pods that are provisioned for the application.

 1. Log on to the [ACK console](https://cs.console.aliyun.com).